 Founded in 2005, CalRBS is a project of the Department of Information Studies in the Graduate School of Education and Information Studies (GSE&IS) at UCLA.
 CalRBS is supported by an informal consortium of many of the academic and research libraries and antiquarian booksellers of Southern California.

-CalRBS operates with the support of the Mellon Foundation, Ahmanson Foundation, the Council on Library & Information Resources, the Gladys Krieble Delmas Foundation, the Institute of Museum and Library Services, the Book Club of California and the William Andrews Clark Memorial Library & Center for 17th-and-18th Century Studies.
+CalRBS operates with the support of the Mellon Foundation, Ahmanson Foundation, the Institute of Museum and Library Services, the Book Club of California, the Advisory Board of the Smithsonian Libraries and Archives, and the William Andrews Clark Memorial Library & Center for 17th-and-18th Century Studies.

 For information about visiting CalRBS, see our Directions & Parking page.